 But I can tell you there is presently no evidence of harm from using elderberry.
 And I can tell you that elderberry is currently extensively used for upper respiratory infections with positive results.
 I just can’t promise anything beyond that.

 Many studies have shown that elderberry can prevent and reduce the symptoms of upper respiratory viruses.
-One way we know it works is by inhibiting viral replication.4,5 We don’t know that it specifically inhibits Covid-19, but considering it inhibits many other upper respiratory viruses, including other forms of coronavirus,6 I am going to use it myself for Covid-19 if it becomes necessary.
+One way we know it works is by inhibiting viral replication.4,5 We don’t know that it specifically inhibits all upper respiratory viruses, but it has been shown to inhibit many upper respiratory viruses, including forms of coronavirus,6 (but no tests have been done on the current novel strain).

 One study followed 312 airline passengers flying overseas from Australia.
 Half were given an elderberry preparation and the other half got a placebo.
 Those taking the placebo had slightly more occurrences of a cold or influenza during their trip than did those taking the elderberry.